 The aim of the project was to provide fresh water for everyone, and to turn the desert green, making Libya self-sufficient in food production.

 To make that happen, the Libyan Government commissioned a massive engineering project, nicknamed the 'Great Man Made River' (GMMR), consisting of a network of underground pipes that would bring fresh water from ancient underground aquifers deep in the Sahara to the drought-suffering Libyan cities.
-That meant covering a distance of 4,000 km with concrete pipes 4 meters in diameter.
+That meant covering 4,000 km with concrete pipes 4 meters in diameter.

 The most ambitious Concrete Pipeline in the world.